Alizé Cornet: 2009: Singles career-high

 Cornet played at the Hopman Cup, and placed third in her group, partnering Gilles Simon.
-She defeated Hsieh Su-wei of Chinese Taipei and Italian Flavia Pennetta.
+She defeated Hsieh Su-wei of Taiwan and Italian Flavia Pennetta.
 She then lost to Russia's Dinara Safina, 3–6, 2–6.

 Cornet began the season at the Sydney International where she defeated seventh seed Nadia Petrova and Alisa Kleybanova before losing to second seed and eventual finalist Dinara Safina in the quarterfinals.
 Cornet entered the Australian Open as the 15th seed, easily winning her two matches.
 In the third round, she dropped a set against Daniela Hantuchová, but advanced regardless.
 In the fourth round, she held two match points against Safina, but was eventually ousted in three sets.
 This was her third loss to the Russian already that year.

 Cornet then took part in the Open GdF Suez in Paris.
-Seeded fifth, she defeated Latvian qualifier Anastasija Sevastova in the first round and went on to again defeat Hantuchová in three tight sets in the second round.
-She was then defeated by the No. 2 seed Jelena Janković in the quarterfinal.
+Seeded fifth, she defeated Latvian qualifier Anastasija Sevastova in the first round and went on to again defeat Hantuchová in three tight sets in the second.
+She was then defeated by second seed Jelena Janković in the quarterfinal.

 Despite having an impressive first month of the year, Cornet's results began to slide.
 She lost her two matches to Francesca Schiavone and Flavia Pennetta in the Fed Cup, playing for France.
 Her best result in her next seven tournaments were third round showings in Dubai and Miami.
 She would lose another two matches in the Fed Cup Play-offs, to Daniela Hantuchová and Dominika Cibulková.

 Cornet fell in the early rounds in both the French Open and Wimbledon, continuing a dismal 2009 tennis season.

 She was then defeated in the early rounds in Budapest and Palermo.
-After months of early losses, Cornet had a promising showing in Bad Gastein, advancing to the semifinals before losing to Ioana Raluca Olaru, a match in which Cornet had a 5–4 lead and serve for closing the match in the second set.
+After months of early losses, Cornet had a promising showing in Bad Gastein, advancing to the semifinals before losing to Raluca Olaru, a match in which Cornet had a 5–4 lead and serve for closing the match in the second set.